Sacred Harp: Sacred Harp Singing beyond the US

+United Kingdom

 The United Kingdom has had an active Sacred Harp community since the 1990s.
 The first UK Sacred Harp convention took place in 1996.
-There are regular singings in London, the Home Counties, the Midlands, Yorkshire, Lancashire, Manchester, Brighton, Newcastle, Durham, southwest England, Bristol, as well as in Scotland.
+There are active regular local singings and all-day singings in many places around the UK.

+Canada

 Canada has a decades-long tradition of Sacred Harp singing, particularly in Southern Ontario and the Eastern Townships of Quebec.
 Singings have been organized weekly in Montreal, Quebec since 2011, as well as a monthly afternoon sing, and the first Montreal all-day sing took place in the spring of 2016.
 Sacred Harp singing has happened on a monthly basis for years in Toronto.

+Australia

 Australia has had Sacred Harp singing since 2001, and singings are held regularly in Melbourne, Sydney, Canberra and Blackwood.
 The first Australian All Day Singing was held in Sydney in 2012.

+Ireland

-In January 2009, Sacred Harp singing was introduced to Ireland, by Dr Juniper Hill of University College Cork, spreading quickly from a class module into the wider community.
+In January 2009, Sacred Harp singing was introduced to Ireland, by Juniper Hill of University College Cork, spreading quickly from a class module into the wider community.
 In March 2011 U.C.C. hosted the first annual Ireland Sacred Harp Convention, and the Cork community held their first All-Day Singing on 22 October 2011.
 There are now also growing Sacred Harp communities in Belfast and Dublin.

+Continental Europe

 In the most recent development, Sacred Harp singing has expanded beyond the limits of English-speaking countries to mainland Europe.
 In 2008 a singing community was established in Poland (which hosted the first Camp Fasola Europe in September 2012).
 In Germany there are regular weekly or monthly singings in Bremen, Hamburg, Berlin, Cologne and Munich, most of them with their own annual All-Day singings.
 Elsewhere in Germany, singers meet irregularly in Frankfurt, Gießen and Nürnberg.
-Recently groups have started up in Amsterdam, Paris and Clermont-Ferrand Oslo, Norway, and Uppsala, Sweden.
-Both the Swedish and Norwegian groups have arranged All Day Singings.
-The 6th Oslo All-Day Singing will in 2022 be arranged June 4.-5.
+Recently groups have started up in Amsterdam, Paris and Clermont-Ferrand, Oslo, Norway, and Uppsala, Sweden.
+Both the Swedish and Norwegian groups have arranged all-day singings; the 10th Oslo All-Day Singing will be June 2026, 5.- 7.

-Regular singings are also taking place in Israel, and in April 2016, an all-day singing was held in Paris, France.
+Regular singings also take place in Israel, and in April 2016, an all-day singing was held in Paris, France.

 Use in popular works

 Sacred Harp singing appears as diegetic music in the films Cold Mountain (2004) and Lawless (2012), and as background music in The Ladykillers (2004).

 The 2010 song "Tell Me Why" by M.I.A. includes a sample of "The Last Words of Copernicus" by Sarah Lancaster, recorded at the 1959 United Sacred Harp Convention in Fyffe, Alabama, by Alan Lomax.
 The album version of Bruce Springsteen's "Death to My Hometown" (2012) also samples this recording.

 Electronic musician Holly Herndon's 2019 track "Frontier" includes a performance of Herndon's music by a singing class in Berlin, Germany.

-The 2014 animated miniseries Over the Garden Wall features an original Sacred Harp composition in the second episode, "Hard Times at the Huskin' Bee".
+The 2014 animated miniseries Over the Garden Wall features an original shape-note style composition in the second episode, "Hard Times at the Huskin' Bee".

+Laurie Anderson's 2024 multimedia show United States V included a performance of "David's Lamentation" (Sacred Harp 268) by a rotating group of UK Sacred Harp singers.